An ‘Oughta Do’ List For Kids in South Dakota.

 Crawl a Cave

 Caves can be discovered across South Dakota, but dozens of the nation’s longest and deepest lie beneath the Black Hills.
-The end of Jewel Cave is yet to be discovered, but it’s considered the world’s second longest at 135 miles.
+The end of Jewel Cave is yet to be discovered, but it’s considered the world’s third longest at 208 miles.

 Jewel, Wind and five other mountain caves are available for tours.
 Wear long pants and a jacket.
 The average temperature, even on a hot summer day, is 50 degrees.